-Aleisha Woodward is the Deputy Assistant Secretary for Policy in the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
+Aleisha Woodward is the Acting Principal Deputy Assistant Secretary in the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
 A career member of the Senior Foreign Service, she oversees strategic planning, policy coordination, evaluation, innovation, and alumni engagement that cut across and support the program branches of ECA.
 Ms. Woodward also leads the Bureau’s efforts to protect cultural heritage in support of foreign policy goals.

 Since joining the Foreign Service in 1998, Ms. Woodward has served in at U.S. embassies in Japan, the United Kingdom, Moldova, Kazakhstan, Ireland, and Korea, and as Consul General in Perth, Australia.
 In Washington, she has worked in the Office of Australia, New Zealand, and Pacific Islands and as a Senior Watch Officer in the Operations Center.